About Spark Videotrucks

 Custom Aero Body Parts

-Spark created all new custom fiberglass spoilers for 5-Series and 7-Series bodies.
-The smooth aero look looks great, and builds upon the benefits of the aluminum Spark body platform.
+Spark created all-new custom fiberglass spoilers for 5-Series and 7-Series bodies.
+The smooth aero look looks great and builds upon the benefits of the aluminum Spark body platform.

-The result is much lower weight than any other advertising trucks and the best fuel economy in their class.
+The result is much lower weight than any other advertising truck and the best fuel economy in their class.
 With the new spoiler, Spark 5-Series delivers 20 MPG with the Ford Transit diesel, dramatically lowering cost of ownership and operation.

 2020

-About Spark Mojo Software For Videotruck
+Spark Mojo Software

 Increasing customer requests for more features had caused a growing number of Chinese black boxes to be added to the trucks’ electronics.
 Quality was inconsistent.
 Spark created the Mojo LED control system and replaced a dozen black boxes and dozens of cables with a single dedicated computer with Spark’s custom software.